 Locke and Latham’s goal-setting theory is based on the assumption that conscious, well-defined goals affect behavior positively, and lead to improved task performance.
 The theory emphasizes that clear, challenging goals together with appropriate feedback contribute to higher and better task performance.

 Clarity – Setting clear and precise goals

-Unclear: Reduce time required to manufacture product.
+Reduce the time required to manufacture products.